-It is essential to introduce methods and routines for progress monitoring and quality control at the project initiation.
-Indicators should be defined and shared within the project in order to monitor progress and quality.
-Risk factors should be managed, and the indicators should be able to reflect project status within high-risk areas.
-Based on previous project experiences, the following examples of important risk factors which could lead to deficient or insufficient implementation or quality of the translation project have been identified:
+It is essential to introduce methods and routines for monitoring both progress and quality control from the outset of project initiation.
+Indicators to monitor progress and quality should be defined and shared with project team members Risk factors should be managed, and the indicators should be able to reflect project status within high-risk areas.
+Based on previous project experiences, the following examples of important risk factors which could lead to deficient or insufficient implementation or, inadequate quality of the translation products have been identified: